When you think about the causes of obesity – Do you take into consideration the effect of culture? Let’s take a look at this “culture of obesity”!

 Conclusion on the Culture of Obesity

-This can only be done through more people knowing about these “hidden” tricks of the culture that strikes at us subconsciously.
+This can only be done through more people knowing about these “hidden” tricks of the culture that strike at us subconsciously.
 Only through spreading knowledge, and fighting for a better culture, can we ever hope to fight this obesity epidemic.
 Simply putting up billboards and motivating people to workout is not enough.